-CMA analysis is commercially available from several laboratories as a laboratory-developed test.
+CMA analysis and NGS are commercially available from several laboratories as laboratory-developed tests.
 Laboratory-developed tests performed by laboratories licensed for high complexity testing under the Clinical Laboratory Improvement Amendments (CLIA) do not require U.S. Food and Drug Administration (FDA) clearance for marketing.

-At a meeting hosted by the FDA in July 2010, the FDA indicated that the Agency will in the future require microarray manufacturers to seek clearance in order to sell their products for use in clinical cytogenetics.
-Criteria for clearance, however, have not yet been published.
+At a meeting hosted by FDA in July 2010, FDA indicated that the agency will in the future require microarray manufacturers to seek clearance to sell their products for use in clinical cytogenetics.

-Chromosomal microarray analysis may be considered medically necessary for diagnosing a genetic abnormality in children with apparent nonsyndromic cognitive developmental delay/intellectual disability (DD/ID) or autism spectrum disorder (ASD) according to accepted Diagnostic and Statistical Manual of Mental Disorders-IV criteria when all of the following conditions are met (see Policy Guidelines for definitions):
+Chromosomal microarray analysis may be considered medically necessary for diagnosing a genetic abnormality in children with apparent nonsyndromic cognitive developmental delay/intellectual disability (DD/ID) or autism spectrum disorder (ASD) according to accepted Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, criteria when all of the following conditions are met (see Policy Guidelines section for definitions):